xwiki-contrib/sandbox/authenticators/xwiki-authentication-trusted-ldap/README.txt

 = TODO =

-* support any LDAP property in remoteUserMapping configuration
+* generic support of LDAP property in remoteUserMapping configuration